TildeWill/happy_camper/README.md

 ## Features and Design Considerations
 - Thin to avoid the need for a wrist rest
 - Choc switches because there are a lot of options.
-Low profile Gateron switches were considered, but they're too new and the ecosystem around them is still growing
+Low profile Gateron switches were considered, but they're too new and the surrounding ecosystem is still growing
 - Hot swap sockets because the flex PCB is not something you want to resolder
 - Flex PCB to accommodate the connections across the constant torque/friction hinges
 - Reversible to cut down on costs; Flex PCB is not cheap